15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-Dating back to the 14th century, the Basilica de Santa Maria del Pi is another stunning example of Catalan Gothic architecture.
+Dating back to the 14th century, the Basilica de Santa Maria del Pi is another example of Catalan Gothic architecture.

 Meaning “Saint Mary of the Pine Tree”, it’s located in the heart of El Raval neighborhood and is known for its impressive rose window and ornate interior.